andykorth/oogcapitalmanagement/content/shipbuilding/index.md

 <!--
 # Premium Shipbuilding

 OOG Premium Shipbuilding offers a variety of ship designs with immediate availability on Hephaestus.
-There's no queue and we feature a live-updating ship inventory!
+We endeavor to have immediately-available ships and our site features a live-updating ship inventory!
+Every ship includes enough fuel to reach a CX- ready to build, ready to fly!

 ## Our Premium 2k LCB Ship